rodrigobaron/anthill/examples/basic/README.md

-# Swarm basic
+# Anthill basic

-This folder contains basic examples demonstrating core Swarm capabilities.
-These examples show the simplest implementations of Swarm, with one input message, and a corresponding output.
-The `simple_loop_no_helpers` has a while loop to demonstrate how to create an interactive Swarm session.
+This folder contains basic examples demonstrating core Anthill capabilities.
+These examples show the simplest implementations of Anthill, with one input message, and a corresponding output.
+The `simple_loop_no_helpers` has a while loop to demonstrate how to create an interactive Anthill session.

 ### Examples